 Skip to main content

-How to set up rules
+How to set up Rules

 How to use rules to automate customer service workflows in Redo

-Updated over a month ago
+Updated over 2 months ago

-To access rules, go to Settings > Support > Rules
+To access rules, go to Settings > Support > Rules.

 How to manage existing rules: